 Gatsby Benchmark Requirement Evidence A stable careers programme Every school and college should have an embedded programme of career education and guidance that is known and understood by students, parents, teachers, governors and employers.
-A programme within the ADSAN "My Independence" The programme will be evaluated and assessed yearly with feedback from pupils, parents and teachers as part of the evaluation process.
-Moderation of ASDAN modules will form part of the evaluation Learning from career and labour market information Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
+AQA modules that link to the 6 pathways.
+These programmes will be evaluated and assessed by teachers and the AQA coordinator as part of the evaluation process before being externally assessed by AQA Learning from career and labour market information Every student, and their parents, should have access to good quality information about future study options and labour market opportunities.
 They will need the support of an informed adviser to make best use of available information.
 Pupils will have visits from professionals: police, fire brigade, lifeguards, RNLICareers focussed area in the classroom - updated yearly.
 Links with Parents provided with appropriate information regarding careers education and opportunities on future placements discussed during EHC reviews.
 Addressing the needs of each student Students have different career guidance needs at different stages.
 Opportunities for advice and support need to be tailored to the needs of each student.
 A school's careers programme should embed equality and diversity considerations throughout.
 Throughout the Year staff actively seek to challenge stereotypical thinking and raise aspirations.
 Where appropriate the school seeks to provide opportunities for pupils to take part in activities that will enable them to find out more about careers Linking curriculum learning to careers All teachers should link curriculum learning with careers.
 STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
-Enterprise opportunities.
-Year 7 -14 ASDAN units of work on career paths and future job opportunities.
-Christmas showcase pupils create products to sell on a stall to raise money for the school.
-Business Enterprise schemes- cafe, car washing, breakfast baps, school allotment.
+Years 10-14 work on AQA units linked to the pathways being undertaken.
+Summer showcase - pupils create products to sell on a stall to raise money for the school.
+Business Enterprise schemes - Animal and Horticultural area, students grow produce that can be sold.
 Encounters with employers and employees Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
 This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes Pupils meet with Fire Service, RNLI, Lifeguards and police colleagues if available.
-Advice from teachers regarding careers in assemblies and in classrooms Experiences of workplaces Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
+Advice from teachers regarding careers in assemblies and in classrooms Skills 360 Event - encounters with employers and employees Experiences of workplaces Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
 From KS4 some students have the opportunity to undertake off-site Work Experience placements for half a day per week.
 From KS3, students are given the opportunity to undertake Work Related learning sessions through the Business Enterprise schemes.
 Encounters with further and higher education All students should understand the full range of learning opportunities that are available to them.
 This Close links with local specialist colleges and training providers are includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace discussed at EHCP reviews.
 Some students will have the opportunity to visit post 16 providers- local colleges.
 Personal guidance Every student should have opportunities for guidance interviews with a career adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
 These should be available whenever significant study or career choices are being made.
 An independent Careers Advisor visits the school twice yearly - KS3,4,5.
-Through the ASDAN programme, careers advice and job opportunities are discussed.
+Through the AQA Unit Award Scheme and the Stone Bay curriculum, careers advice and job opportunities are discussed.
 Transition EHCP reviews will have a focus on opportunities for post 16/19.